SiddharthaChowdhury/enCAPTCHA/README.md

 - Control on number of wrong attempt (Reloads the page on attempt expires)
 - Auto reload captcha after specific interval
-- Shortcut detection, i.e. reloads captcha if any shortcut is detected (like <ctrl> + V or RightClick + paste);
+- Shortcut detection, i.e. reloads captcha if any shortcut is detected (like <ctrl> + V or RightClick + paste)
-- Option to add icon and to change CAPTCHA theme, manually.
-- Added (class) identifier to the major elements of CAPTCHA, for fine grain UI customisation.

 ##CONTENT